 UHDRS-TMS teaching video: To guide and to improve the clinical assessments as performed by motor raters in EHDN, the working group will compile a teaching video for the UHDRS total motor score (TMS).
 The video will offer a "UHDRS-Library" illustrating the different scores defined in the UHDRS-TMS by clinical examples.
-It will also provide an instructional section teaching how to perform the UHDRS examination and how to rate the different subitems.
-Videos will be rated by an international panel of expert raters from EHDN and HSG (this project is funded by CHDI/HD-Therapeutics-Foundation and started in 2006).
+It will also provide an instructional section teaching how to perform the UHDRS examination and how to rate the different subitems (this project is funded by High-Q-Foundation and started in August 2006).

-Revised-UHDRS-TMS: To improve the sensitivity of the UHDRS-TMS to assess disease progression, patients in different stages of HD will be filmed at baseline and at a follow-up UHDRS-TMS examination.
-Expert raters will score each item of the UHDRS-TMS independently on the videos - blinded for time of assessment.
-A factorial analysis of the TMS subitems will be performed to identify redundant items and ‘difficult to score’ items (= items displaying high inter-rater variability).
-A revised version of the UHDRS-TMS will be proposed and tested prospectively in REGISTRY (this project is funded by CHDI/High-Q-Foundation and started in 2008).
+Revised-UHDRS-TMS: To improve the sensitivity of the UHDRS-TMS to assess disease progression, a factorial analysis of the TMS subitems based on data from REGISTRY and other databases will be performed to identify redundant items and ‘difficult to score’ items (= items displaying high variability).
+A revised version of the UHDRS-TMS will be tested prospectively in EHDN, e.g. in REGISTRY (this project is funded by High-Q-Foundation and started in August 2006).

-Motor-Biomarkers (TRACK-HD): To develop, explore and prospectively test novel quantitative motor assessment tools that may be used as objective outcome measures in clinical trials in HD.
-Members of the WG contributed parts of a Quantitative Motor Assessment battery to TRACK-HD (www.track-hd.net).
-This project will be conducted in close cooperation with other workgroups (funded by CHDI/High-Q-Foundation since 2007).
+Motor-Biomarkers: To develop, explore and prospectively test novel quantitative motor assessment tools that may be used as objective outcome measures in clinical trials in HD in the setting of multicenter clinical trials, e.g. REGISTRY.
+This project will be conducted in close cooperation with other workgroups (application for funding in preparation).

-Motor Therapy in HD: To explore the role and benefit of different approaches of Motor Therapy (e.g., physiotherapy and occupational therapy) in clinical trials in HD applying evidence based prospective study designs.
-The motor workgroup recognizes the need to provide evidence for the efficacy of PT and OT in HD, since limited budgets in healthcare systems will challenge the availability of such resources.
-First studies were initiated by members of the WG.
-A close collaboration is planned with the newly founded Physiotherapy WG (funded by EHDN 2008).
+PT and OT in HD: To explore the role and benefit of different approaches of physiotherapy and occupational therapy in clinical trials in HD applying evidence based prospective study designs.
+The motor workgroup recognizes the need to provide evidence for the efficacy of PT and OT in HD, since limited budgets in healthcare systems will challenge the availability of such resources (application for funding in preparation).

 Raymund A.C.
 Roos, Prof. MD

-Neurologist, Vorstand, Motorische Beurteilung, Arbeitsgruppensprecher Motor, Hauptverantw.
-Prüfarzt Leiden University Medical Centre (LUMC), Neurology K5-Q
+Neurologist, Comité directeur, Evaluateur moteur, Animateur principal Motor, Investigateur principal Leiden University Medical Centre (LUMC), Neurology K5-Q

 P.O.
 Box 9600 2300 RC Leiden Nederland